holgerbrandl/kalasim/docs/userguide/docs/analysis.md

 ## Event Log

-To analyze a simulation, you may want to trace entity creation and process progression.
+To analyze a simulation, you may want to monitor entity creation and process progression.
 You may also want to trace which process caused an event or which processes waited for an event. `kalasim` is collecting these data across all basic [simulation entities](basics.md) and in particular in the support process [interaction model](component.md#process-interaction).

 With console logging being enabled, we get the following output (displayed as table for convenience):